neftjs/neft/types/basics/item/anchors.coffee.md

 Such reference is also automatically updated if the item parent change.

-						assert target is 'parent' or target is 'this' or target instanceof Renderer.Item , "`(##{id}).anchors.#{type}` expects an item; `'#{val}'` given"
+						assert target is 'parent' or target is 'this' or target instanceof Item , "`(##{id}).anchors.#{type}` expects an item; `'#{val}'` given"

 For the peformance reasons, the *target* could be only a *parent* or a *item sibling*.